-Browser-based Python editors are not compatible with the Hummingbird Bit.
-You can use any offline Python editor with the Bit.
+You can use any offline Python editor.
 If you don’t have a favorite, we suggest trying IDLE, which is an editor that is installed on your computer with Python.

 Now you are ready to start programming in Python!
 You can minimize the BlueBird Connector, but you should leave it open the entire time that you are using the Bit.
 If at any point you have trouble with your robot, you should come back to the BlueBird Connector to check your bluetooth connection.
 You can also check your battery level in the BlueBird Connector.

+This section will show you how to start using Python with the Hummingbird Bit.
 Start by installing Python.
-You can use any offline Python editor with the Hummingbird Bit.
-Browser-based Python editors are not compatible with the Bit.
+You can use any offline Python editor with the Hummingbird on Mac/Windows.
 The screenshots here will show IDLE as an example; IDLE is an editor that is installed on your computer with Python.

 Now you are ready to start writing your own Python programs with the Hummingbird!
 These lessons will help you to get started, and this reference summarizes the functions that are available in the Hummingbird Python library.

-Make sure to store your programs in the HummingbirdPython folder so that they can find the Hummingbird library (HummingbirdBit.py).
-If you wish to store programs in a different folder, just make a copy of HummingbirdBit.py and move it to the desired folder.
+Make sure to store your programs in the BirdBrainPython folder so that they can find the BirdBrain library (BirdBrain.py).
+If you wish to store programs in a different folder, just make a copy of BirdBrain.py and move it to the desired folder.

 Click Find Robots.
 You will see a list of devices that start with FN (Finch), BB (Hummingbird), or MB (micro:bit).
 You may see one robot or many, depending on how many are nearby.
 If you don’t know which robot is yours, write down the first device name on the list, i.e. BB5AE67.
 Then click that device.
 Once you know which Finch is connected, use masking tape to label it with the device name you wrote down.
 This will help you connect to the correct device in the future.